Quantum transient heat transport in the hyper-parametric oscillator: Transient heat transport: nonlinear system

-For the sake of simplicity, we assume that two interaction strengths are identical resulting in the same decay factor $\Gamma$.
-Within the Born-Markov secular and weak-coupling approximations, the Lindblad equation reads~\cite{Breuer02},
+For the sake of simplicity, we assume that the two baths (indicated by the subscripts $1$ and $2$ below) have the same interaction strengths, i.e., $\Gamma_1 = \Gamma_2 = \Gamma$.
+Thus, within the Born-Markov secular and weak-coupling approximations, the Lindblad equation reads~\cite{Breuer02},

 Each mode contributes to the dissipation with a rate which is a function of $\nu$.
 Overall, the system dissipates with a relaxation time $\tau_R = \Gamma\min{\vert\nu\vert}.$ The linear system we have considered in Sec.~\ref{sec: linear thermo} indeed exhibits two excitation modes $E_{\pm} = \omega \pm J$.
-Due to our specific choice of interaction, it excites only $E_{+}$ mode [see Eq.~\eqref{eq:linear Lindblad2}].
+Due to our specific choice of interaction, it excites only the $E_{+}$ mode [see Eq.~\eqref{eq:linear Lindblad2}].
 However, this argument is not valid for a nonlinear Hamiltonian.
-Recall Eq.~\eqref{eq: Bogoliubov two}, the Hamiltonian in the presence of SFWM is given by
+Recall Eq.~\eqref{eq: Bogoliubov two}, the Hamiltonian in the presence of TPH is given by

 where